shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-viewability.md

 ### Will viewability restrict reach?

 No, it will not.
-Xandr will serve the viewability script where applicable and the VAST only version of the creative where VPAID is not allowed, to ensure maximum reach.
+Microsoft Advertising will serve the viewability script where applicable and the VAST only version of the creative where VPAID is not allowed, to ensure maximum reach.

 ### How can I optimize to more highly viewable inventory?

 Viewability measurement is included in the [Advertiser Video Analytics Report](advertiser-video-analytics-report.md) and [Network Video Analytics Report](network-video-analytics-report.md), which provide reporting down to the individual tag/placement or site domain.
 This enables clients to update targeting to either include or exclude high or poor performing placements.

-### How does Xandr viewability compare with other third party viewability vendors such as MOAT, integral Ad science, and DoubleVerify?
+### How does Microsoft Advertising viewability compare with other third party viewability vendors such as MOAT, integral Ad science, and DoubleVerify?

-The Xandr viewability measurement aligns closely with third party vendors and should be used as a helpful proxy to help optimize for higher viewability.
+The Microsoft Advertising viewability measurement aligns closely with third party vendors and should be used as a helpful proxy to help optimize for higher viewability.